tacowordpress/taco-installer/README.md

 * installs the latest version of WordPress
 * installs and sets up the [Taco Theme](https://github.com/tacowordpress/taco-theme)
   * installs all necessary composer packages for Taco Theme to run correctly, most importantly, [tacowordpress](https://github.com/tacowordpress/tacowordpress)
-* applies salts to the wp-config.php file
+* applies salts to the `wp-config.php` file
 * loads database credentials from a .env file for easy setup and obfuscation (ignored in .gitignore for better security)

-Next,
+After running `composer install`, complete the following:

 1. update the .env file with your DB credentials, configure your localhost and create the empty database.
 2. Complete the welcome to WP steps once visiting your localhost, login to the cms